 With the increasing push towards making cannabis legal, people and businesses have been looking for new uses for cannabis.
-As more cannabis infused foods are being created we can see it is starting to become part of our lifestyle now more than ever instead of a simple recreational or medical “drug”.
-Could it also become part of how we workout and exercise?
+With more cannabis-infused foods being created, we can see it’s starting to become part of our lifestyle now more than ever.
+So, could it also become part of how we workout and exercise?

-While WADA may not allow cannabis it has allowed the use of Cannabidiol (CBD).
+While WADA may not allow cannabis, very recently, they have allowed the use of Cannabidiol (CBD).
 CBD is a non-psychoactive component of cannabis that has been found to provide benefits for people who work out.
 These include treating:

 This can aid in helping someone to recover quicker from a workout.
 Think of the stiffness and soreness you feel after spending a long time running on a treadmill.
 Sure, as soon as you get off you experience a runner’s high, but what happens when that wears off?
 You’re legs ache the next day and your knees throb.
-CBD has been recorded in many studies and within many different anecdotal cases to provide anti-inflammatory properties for a wide range of conditions including glaucoma and arthiritis.
+CBD has been recorded in studies to provide anti-inflammatory properties for a wide range of conditions including glaucoma and arthritis.

-These anti-inflammatory properties could therefore be used to treat self administered inflammation caused by running and working out.
+These anti-inflammatory properties could, therefore, be used to treat self-inflicted inflammation caused by running and working out.
 Possible applicators include creams, sprays and oils which can be applied to troubled areas or ingested.
-Further research into the use of cannabidiol as part of a post or pre-workout routine will need to be conducted before official claims can be made however.
+Further research into the use of cannabidiol as part of a post or pre-workout routine will need to be conducted before official claims can be made.

 CBD and Treating Injuries

-It’s a sad fact that if you exercise injuries can happen.
-How you choose to ease your recovery is up to you.
+The truth of the matter is, injury can happen during exercise.
+How you choose to recover is up to you.
 People are now more are wary of opioids as further information about their addictive qualities becomes available.
-Stories of retired athletes and their struggles with opioid addiction cause everyone to think twice especially in fighting sports and professional werestling.
+Stories of retired athletes and their struggles with opioid addiction has opened peoples minds when considering how to tackle an injury.

-Proper directions must be considered before doing so however which is why seeking medical advice from your doctor or a registers medical professional is always recommended.
+Proper directions must be considered before doing so however, which is why seeking medical advice from your doctor or a registered medical professional is always recommended.

-While there is a lot of anecdotal evidence regarding the benefit of cannabis for building muscle most of it is contradictory.
-Very few clinical trials have been conducted using humans regarding weight loss and muscle growth.
+While there is a lot of anecdotal evidence regarding the benefit of cannabis for building muscle, most of it is contradictory.
+Very few clinical trials have been conducted on humans in regards to weight loss and muscle growth.

-One of those trials showed that regular cannabis users have a fasting insulin level up to 16% lower than those who don’t take it.
+One of those trials showed that regular cannabis users have a fasting insulin level of up to 16% lower than those who don’t.
 This means that cannabis does not contribute to fat gain.
 Before a weights workout, cannabis could therefore be used to increase protein intake which again can help to aid in providing mass to convert into muscle.

-As you may have noticed a pattern is appearing in regards to what cannabis based treatments can and can’t do.
-While cannabis may not be directly responsible for a beneficial reaction, it is highly considered to be a great aid in helping with other process, treatments or therapies.
+As you may have noticed, a pattern is appearing in regards to what cannabis-based treatments can and can’t do.
+While cannabis may not directly be responsible for beneficial reaction, it is highly considered to be a great aid in helping with other processes, treatments or therapies.

-Up until very recently popular belief held that cannabis intake could lead to weight gain from a well known side effect in pop culture called “the munchies”.
+Up until very recently popular belief held that cannabis intake could lead to weight gain due to a well-known side effect in pop culture called “the munchies”.
 Well, this may not be true.

-As it is always the case with any cannabis based accusations more study is needed to exactly define what it happening.
-However, it is believed that THCV from cannabis can stop use from thinking about food in times of stress i.e. stress eating or eating when we are sad.
-This will not make us healthier as we could still eat unhealthy foods but what is understood is that it simply stops us from thinking about food as a form of reward or as a means to an end.
+As is always the the case with any cannabis-based accusations, more study is needed to define what is happening.
+However, it is believed that THCV from cannabis can help users to stop thinking about food in times of stress i.e. stress eating or eating when sad.
+This will not make us healthier as we could still eat unhealthy foods, but what is understood is that it simply stops us from thinking about food as a form of reward or as a means to an end.